TanYa-Go/Babushka-Bakes/README.md

 * Site owner Petra's goal is to have a website that will represent her as a pastry chef and a person.
 * To have a place where she can showcase her work and be able to communicate with her visitors which will hopefully turn into customers.
-* She would like to offer some of her best selling products in the online shop but also to have an option where people can reach out to her to order custom products too.
+* She would like to offer some of her best selling products in the online shop.
+* To have an option where people can reach out to her to order custom products
 * To have the possibility to Add, Edit, and Delete products.
 * To have the possibility to Add, Edit, and Delete blog posts.
 * To provide a secure payment method for customers.